kof/jqtpl/readme.md

  * no embeded script language like in ejs
    1. this is evil because it enables program logic in templates
    1. bad usability
-   1. because of the "var" problem in javascript - very evil
+   1. because of the "var" problem in javascript

 ## Features